 4th 2021 Civic Leadership Forum Silicon Valley Different Cultures.
-Common Ground – A dialogue between Communities
+Common Ground – A dialogue between Asian and African American Communities

 Presented on December 7, 2021, by Silicon Valley Community Media, Ding Ding TV, CLUSA: Civic Leadership USA, partner with James and Grace Lee Boggs Center, United Asian American, Oakland Chinatown Chamber of Commerce, ASEI, APAPA – Asian Pacific Islanders American Public Affairs, Young & Lamei Association, Care U, and many other organizations and ethnic groups.

 Different Cultures.
-Common Ground.
-Civic Leadership Forum 2021
+Common Ground – A dialogue between Asian and African American Communities, Civic Leadership Forum 2021

 In ages past, humankind joined hands in solidarity to beautifully birth what we now call “Community,” a word and concept whose origin is rooted in holding “Common Ground.”